dk14/wolfram-mega/docs/traders.md

 #### **Merkle-trees**

 Merkle-trees can also be utilized to eliminate duplicate subtcontract trees in offer trees, thus reducing risks of contract explosion to a theoretical minimum.
-Such approach would elminate uneccessary state as well.
+Such approach would eliminate uneccessary state as well.

 Practically, it requires extra-care: